oakpongphon/BusOperation_RadytastePastry/README.md

-# Project Overview: Optimization of Quant Croissant Production at Rady Tasty Pastry
+# Project overview: Optimization of Quant Croissant Production at Rady Tasty Pastry

 ## Context & Challenge
 * Rady Tasty Pastry faced a recurring dilemma concerning the production of their popular Quant Croissants – an imbalance between daily production and customer demand, resulting in either surplus pastries or unmet sales opportunities.
 With each croissant costing $1.25 to produce and selling at $5.00, optimizing the production quantity was crucial to maximize profits and minimize losses.
 Unsold croissants were partially recuperated through a deal with a charitable organization, buying leftovers at $0.50 each.